The Best Way to Store Freshly Pressed Juices for Maximum Nutrient Retention

 Go Organic

-Organic produce are grown without the use of synthetic pesticides, petroleum-based fertilizers, GMO, and sewage sludge-based fertilizers.
+Organic produce is grown without the use of synthetic pesticides, petroleum-based fertilizers, GMOs, and sewage sludge-based fertilizers.
+These chemicals, and the acids from the fruits, can deteriorate the plastic.
+Thus it is even more important to avoid plastic when storing produce.

-There are fewer chemicals used compared to traditional farming.
-As a result you get to enjoy a nutrient rich juice with minimal chemical exposure.
+There are fewer synthetic chemicals used in growing organic fruits and vegetables compared to modern farming.
+As a result, you get to enjoy a nutrient-rich juice with minimal synthetic chemical exposure.

-Though pesticides and fertilizers used for organic farming are FDA approved you still have to wash and peel your produce to get rid of the remaining chemical residue.
-Fewer chemicals means your juice will last longer.
+Though pesticides and fertilizers used for organic farming are FDA-approved you still have to wash and peel your produce to get rid of the remaining chemical residue.
+Fewer chemicals mean your juice will last longer.
+While the vast majority of conventional and organic produce contain residues below the legal limits for safety, it’s always a good idea to wash your fruits and vegetables thoroughly.

-Refrigerating your produce and juicing it afterwards can extend the mileage of your juice.
+Refrigerating your produce and juicing it afterward can extend the mileage of your juice.
 It will keep it at a temperature that inhibits bacterial growth.
+The best juice storage for keeping your juice cold on the go is stainless steel bottles.
+Stainless steel bottles are often thermally insulated to keep beverages hot or cold for many hours.

 Be Prepared

 Preparing everything before starting to juice is ideal.
+Choose your juice storage carefully and have it ready to go, as well as space in your fridge for the resulting juice.
 Plan how much juice you would require in three days since it’s the maximum time you could store it.
 This will avoid excess in produce.

 Remove The Pulp